 Certain upper-level finance positions may require an advanced degree (see below), which often prompts working professionals to complete a Master of Finance or MBA - Finance with the hope of moving up in their current role.
 A master's degree program is designed to help students fine-tune their financial analysis and management skills, often with an increased emphasis on global financial management and corporate strategy.
-Especially for those looking to build on years of real-world professional experience, an MBA with a finance specialization can help students prepare for the advanced challenges of upper-level management.

 Common courses for a finance specialization within an MBA may include:

 - Financial Statement Analysis

 - Theory of Corporate Finance

 Individual investors as well as companies of all sizes need help making important financial decisions, which means finance degrees tend to be fairly versatile.
 Below are descriptions for some of the most common entry-level jobs for finance majors, each of which deals with financial analysis and investments in distinctly different ways.

 Financial managers monitor a company's financial health and activity in order to minimize risk and maximize profit.
 They are responsible for generating financial statements and providing advice to upper management on how to direct the company's wealth and financial planning.
 Common job titles for financial managers include credit managers, cash managers or insurance mangers.

 - Degree Required: Bachelor's (many businesses may require a Master’s)

 - Certifications Available: Both the Association for Financial Professionals' Certified Treasury Professional (CTP) designation and the CFA Institute's Chartered Financial Analyst designation can be helpful when moving into higher-level positions.